brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 The stitch command line tool provides the ability to integrate your CICD with Stitch.
 Atlas has a Rest Based API that you can use to build a new test environment.
 Stitch has a stitch-cli interface that allows you to access your changes from GitHub and deploy them into your new test environment.

 ### Documentation
-There are many ways to deploy with stitch and to integrate Atlas with Devops Please see the following links for detailed instructions
+There are many ways to deploy with stitch and to integrate Atlas with Devops.
+Please see the following links for detailed instructions:

 __Atlas Devops__
 https://www.mongodb.com/what-is-devops